franchev/CKS-exercise/cluster_hardening.md

 # bind clusterRole deployment-killer to user Tim.
 # remember that user Tim should only be allowed to delete deployments in the developer namespace
-kubectl create rolebinding developer-deployment-killer --clusterrole deployment-killer --user=tim
+kubectl create rolebinding developer-deployment-killer --clusterrole deployment-killer --user=tim -n developer
 # verify that James can delete deployments in any namespaces
 kubectl  auth can-i delete deploy --as james -A   # all namespaces kubectl auth can-i delete deploy --as james -n developer